-The Affordable Care Act (sometimes called the health care law, or ACA) established the Small Business Health Options Program (SHOP) for small employers (with 1 - 50 full-time equivalent employees) that want to provide health and dental coverage to their employees.
+The Affordable Care Act (sometimes called the health care law, or ACA) established the Small Business Health Options Program (SHOP) for small employers (generally those with 1–50 full-time and full-time equivalent employees (FTEs)) who want to provide health and dental coverage to their employees.

 But other parts of the health care law may also affect employers.

-If you offer health insurance to your employees, you must offer it to all eligible employees within 90 days of their employment start date.
+If you offer health insurance to your employees, you must offer it to all eligible employees when they become eligible for health coverage.
 Learn about the 90-day waiting period from the IRS (PDF).

 Employers must provide employees with a standard "Summary of Benefits and Coverage" (SBC) form explaining what their health plan covers and what it costs.
 The purpose of the SBC is to help employees understand their health insurance options.
 You could face a penalty for non-compliance.
 Learn more about SBCs and see a sample completed form.